austinsonger/Policy-Portal/data-management.md

 ## Data Handling Requirements Matrix

-Requirements for data handling, such as the need for encryption and the duration of retention, are defined according to the \<PlaceHolder> Data Classifications.
+Requirements for data handling, such as the need for encryption and the duration of retention, are defined according to the `<Company Placeholder>` Data Classifications.

 | Data             | Labeling or Tagging | Segregated Storage | Endpoint Storage | Encrypt At Rest | Encrypt In Transit | Encrypt In Use | Controlled Access                                                                     | Monitoring | Destruction at Disposal | Retention Period                                                       | Backup Recovery |
 | ---------------- | ------------------- | ------------------ | ---------------- | --------------- | ------------------ | -------------- | ------------------------------------------------------------------------------------- | ---------- | ----------------------- | ---------------------------------------------------------------------- | --------------- |